Frequently Asked Questions

 Solid Build garden sheds perform well as a tiny house or home office shed in temperatures as low as 40s with a simple space heater but may not be the best choice for a year-round residence in colder climates.
-We have customers who use them year-round in the Pacific Northwest, however, in the areas experiencing deep winters, it's best for 3-season use.
+We have customers who use them year-round in the Pacific Northwest, The Southeast and alike, however, in the areas experiencing deep winters, it's best for 3-season use.

 These sheds are made out of solid 2″ tongue and groove Northern Spruce sourced from the sustainably managed forests in Northern Europe and Scandinavia.
 The lumber is link dried to 12% humidity and precision-cut to produce the beautiful sheds and cabins.
 Thick boards and reinforced roof structure allow these sheds to withstand harsh weather conditions.
 We do not use any harmful chemicals or glue for processing our lumber and meet all requirements for children and adult safe materials for the state of California and further.